Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 TL;DR: How much screen time for a 4-6 year old?
 WHO, AAP, and Singapore HPB guidelines for preschoolers, plus practical tips to set and enforce healthy limits.

-Here is the reality: screen time is not going away.
-The question is not whether your child will have screen time, but how to make it work for your family without the guilt.
-This guide consolidates the latest guidelines from the WHO, AAP, and Singapore's HPB, explains what the research actually says, and gives you practical strategies for managing screen time in 2026.
+Here's the thing: screen time isn't going away.
+The question was never really whether your child would have it — it's how to make it work without the guilt spiral.
+This guide pulls together the latest guidelines from the WHO, AAP, and Singapore's HPB, cuts through what the research actually says (versus what the headlines say), and gives you real strategies for managing screen time in 2026.

 The Official Guidelines